Excel VBA Macro Codes: Ready-to-Use Examples

-How to use a Macro Code in Excel?
+How to use a Macro in Excel (VBA Code)?

 Before you use these codes, make sure you have your developer tab on your Excel ribbon to access VB editor.
 Once you activate developer tab you can use below steps to paste a VBA code into VB editor.